 Maker's Red Box 2020.
 06. 15.
 10:16

 Fun fact: most kids are eager to learn – if they get the right support.
-For the better part of the last decade, Péter Fuchs, co-creator of Maker’s Red Box, has been experimenting with new ways to unleash children’s talent, hidden or otherwise, through maker education.
+For the better part of the last decade, Péter Fuchs, head of development at Maker’s Red Box, has been experimenting with new ways to unleash children’s talent, hidden or otherwise, through maker education.
 This is how the first Maker’s Red Box came to be.
 The idea behind the curriculum was to let young creators build anything, even cities from scratch, using the latest technology and the power of storytelling, and to help teachers engage students in learning and exploring, while developing skills that will always be in demand.
 We’ve asked Péter about the future of education and how Maker’s Red Box can help us get there.

 What is the biggest challenge education is facing now?